thomasbergernz/versitygw/Home.md

 Flexible licensing to encourage community adoption and contributions.

+A nice backend storage abstraction layer to allow for adding S3 functionality to any storage system.

 ### Mailing List
 Keep up to date with latest gateway announcements by signing up to the [versitygw mailing list](https://www.versity.com/products/versitygw#signup).